 - On the Store, do a search for “cod” or “cod mobile” and hit Enter.
 (Or just click here.)

 - Find the official game.
-You should have no problem as it’s the only one with millions of downloads and published by Activision, but you should still watch out for fakes.
+You should have no problem as it’s the only one with millions of downloads and published by Activision, but you should still watch out for fakes (or that companion app)

 - After it’s installed, you’ll see the icon for CoD appear in your Launcher.

 - Click on it and play the game!

 If you have an older Chromebook, you may not have the Play Store.
 Google is slowly rolling out the integration to all supported devices.

 But there are SOME that will NEVER get the update.
 You can check the list of supported devices to see if your Chromebook is on there and the current status of the update.

 And if it’s on the list, here’s how you can get the update without waiting.